zcash/zips/draft-ZIP-0226.rst

 :math:`\mathcal{R}^{\mathsf{Orchard}}` are fixed for every value commitment, as the values represent the amount of ZEC being transferred.

-In the case of the ZSA protocol, the value of different Asset types in a given transaction will be committed using a **different value base point**.
-This enables the final balance of the transaction to be securely computed, such that each Asset type is balanced independently, as Assets of different types are not meant to be mutually fungible.
+In the case of the ZSA protocol, the value of different asset types in a given transaction will be committed using a **different value base point**.
+This enables the final balance of the transaction to be securely computed, such that each asset type is balanced independently, as the assets are not meant to be fungible.
 The value commitment then becomes

 :math:`\mathsf{cv^{net}:=ValueCommit^{ZSA}_{rcv}(v^{net}_{type},\mathcal{V}^{\mathsf{ZSA}}_{\mathsf{type}})}:= \mathsf{[v^{net}_{type}]}\mathcal{V}^{\mathsf{ZSA}}_{\mathsf{type}}+[\mathsf{rcv}]\mathcal{R}^{\mathsf{Orchard}}`